 One important point comes out clearly from the ECB’s opinion, and that is that the energy inefficiency of houses is a factor of financial instability too.

 The ECB’s latest climate stress test results have already shown that banks can face a wave of insolvencies on their mortgage loans, as high energy prices hit consumers living in energy-inefficient homes.
 We have underlined how these findings should be a wake-up call for EU institutions and governments to make sure that banks develop strategies to help their customers renovate their homes.
-We also called for EU policymakers and member states to commit to making information on the energy performance certificates (EPCs) accessible, and for banks to start collecting this data.
+We have also called for EU policymakers and Member States to commit to making information on the energy performance certificates (EPCs) accessible, and for banks to start collecting this data.